Published

 This shift matters because of something psychologists call automation bias.
 LLMs speak with fluency and apparent confidence.
 They produce coherent, well-structured prose that feels like the output of a thoughtful expert.
 That fluency hijacks our skepticism.
 Formally, the human still decides.
 In practice, the decision often collapses into whatever the model said first.

 What makes this insidious is that LLMs are stepping into the parts of the decision process that precede the formal choice: selecting which information matters, interpreting it, assessing risk, generating options, and often recommending the final answer.
 By the time the human “decides,” the decision has effectively already been made.
-The outward shape of the process is intact — a person weighed things and chose — but the substance has migrated.
-Three patterns capture how this plays out in practice.
-Rubber-stamping is the most visible: the human formally approves a decision but doesn’t reconstruct the reasoning behind it; the approval becomes a ritual.
-Decision homogenisation is subtler — millions of people consulting similar models receive similar interpretive frames, and diversity of thought quietly flattens toward whatever the median training corpus suggested.
+From the outside, the process looks unchanged: a person thought it through and made a call.
+But the substance has shifted.
+A few patterns show how this plays out.
+Rubber-stamping is the most visible: the human formally approves a decision but doesn’t reconstruct the reasoning behind it, the approval becomes a formality.
+Decision homogenisation is subtler, millions of people consulting similar models receive similar interpretive frames, and diversity of thought quietly collapses toward whatever the median training corpus suggested.
 The third, and probably the most dangerous, is the illusion of understanding: LLMs are exceptionally good at producing the feeling of having thought something through.
-A user can walk away convinced they reasoned carefully when in reality they imported a ready-made frame.
+A user can walk away convinced they reasoned carefully when in reality they imported a off-the-shelve frame.

 What decision-making actually is?

 Real decisions are made under constraints.
 Herbert Simon’s foundational work made the point that decision-makers almost never have complete information about their alternatives, and even when they do, the human mind has limited capacity to analyse, understand, and remember it all.
 Simon called this bounded rationality.
-We don’t optimise — we satisfice.
+We don’t optimise.
 We search until we find an option that’s good enough, then stop.
-There’s no guarantee the optimal choice was even in the set we considered.

 This is where decision theory enters.
 The discipline is built on two ideas: preferences and prospects (or options).
-When we say an agent prefers option A to option B, we mean they judge A to be more desirable or choice-worthy.
+When we say someone prefers option A over option B, we mean they judge A to be more desirable or choice-worthy.

 Preference is inherently comparative.
 It’s a relation between options, not a property of one option in isolation.